 Early Childhood Education (ECE)

-ECE 101: ECE-Sem-Prac I (4)
+ECE 101: ECE-Sem-Prac I (3)

 Discussion centered on ECE lab activities, behavior management and problem-solving techniques.
-Practical work experience will provide the student with a variety of experience working with children in early childhood programs under the close supervision of the instructional staff.
-Students work with children individually and in small groups and supervising children in outdoor activities.
+Practical work experience will provide the student with a variety of experiences working with children in early childhood programs under the close supervision of the instructional staff.
+Students will gain practical experience working with young children in the ECE lab.
+Students work with children individually and in small groups and supervise children in outdoor activities.
+Activities and projects carried out will be student planned and implemented.
+Instructor-Enforced Prerequisites: Oregon Childcare Registry enrollment, including background check, Infant/Child First Aid and CPR and Food Handlers Certificate.
 Successful completion (C or above) of either ECE 140, Introduction to Early Childhood Education or HDFS225 Child Development.
-NOTE: Students registered on the Oregon Registry Step 7 may begin from ECE 103 through to their desired level of Practicum.
-2 lecture, 6 practicum hrs/wk with ECE Coordinator approval
+NOTE: Students registered on the Oregon Registry Step 7 may begin from ECE 103 through to their desired level of Practicum

-ECE 102: ECE-Sem-Prac II (4)
+ECE 102: ECE-Sem-Prac II (3)

 Prerequisite: ECE 101, Oregon Childcare Registry enrollment, including background check, Infant/Child First Aid and CPR and Food Handlers Certificate.

-ECE 103: ECE-SEM-Prac III (4)
+ECE 103: ECE-SEM-Prac III (3)

 Review state and local regulations and agencies that deal with young children.
 Plan to implement programs that provide positive learning experiences for the individual child and groups.
 Assist with administrative and supervisory tasks.
-2 lecture, 6 practicum hrs/wk

 ECE 140: Intro to Early Childhood Ed (3)